azeemsultan/test-app/README.md

    3- you can find your client secret in your realm's client, click at credentials to get your client secret key 4- That's all.

+   # Open postman and generate a token
+   1- Send a post request to  http://localhost:8080/auth/realms/myrealm/protocol/openid-connect/token 2- Dont forget to replace myrealm in url with your realm name 3- Copy the generated token
+   4- Send a get request to http://localhost:3000 with authorization as token bearer with token 5- Success and now you can try postman API endpoints

 # watch mode
 $ npm run start:dev